MathGeniusJodie/morewrong.org/output/bayes-theorem-proves-i-m-right-about-ever.md

 ### Step 3: The More Math, the More Right You Are

 A fundamental truth of Bayesian epistemology is that the correctness of an argument scales with the number of Greek letters involved.
-This is known as the **Formalism Fallacy**, or what I like to call the "Sigma Grindset."
+This is known as the **Formalism Fallacy**, or what I like to call the “Sigma Grindset.”

 If someone challenges your claim, simply respond with: